Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Concircular tensors in

-where in the above, $p_d(z)$ is the characteristic polynomial of $L$ restricted to the subspace corresponding to $A_d$, and is given explicitly as follows (for $k \geq 2$):
+where $p_d(z)$ is the characteristic polynomial of $L$ restricted to the subspace corresponding to~$A_d$, and is given explicitly as follows (for $k \geq 2$):

-Again, the coordinate transformations from lightcone-Cartesian coordinates $(x^i)$ to the canonical coordinates $(u^i)$ may be obtained by using the above equations, along with the factorization of $p(z)$, just as with central CTs.
-We note that in the case $A = A_d$, $p(z) = p_d(z)$.
+Again, the coordinate transformations from lightcone-Cartesian coordinates $\big(x^i\big)$ to the canonical coordinates $(u^i)$ may be obtained by using the equations~\eqref{axialICTa} and~\eqref{axialICTb}, along with the factorization of $p(z)$, just as with central CTs.
+We note that in the case $A = A_d$, we of course have $p(z) = p_d(z)$.
 Furthermore, for $k=1$, it is clear that $p_d(z) = z - 2\epsilon_0 x^1$.

-The last result from \cite{Rajaratnam2014} that we quote in this section allows one to quickly write down the expression for the metric in canonical coordinates $(u^i)$ associated with an ICT $L$.
-For $i = 1,...,n$, we have
+The last result from \cite{Rajaratnam2014} that we quote in this section allows one to quickly write down the expression for the metric in canonical coordinates $(u^i)$ associated with an irreducible CT $L$.
+For $i = 1,\dots,n$,

-where $\lambda_{1},...,\lambda_{n-k}$ are the roots of $B(z)$, and $\varepsilon$ is the sign of $L$ (see the remarks following theorem \ref{classificationtheorem}).
-Of course the separable coordinates $(u^i)$ are orthogonal, so $g_{ij} = 0$ for $i \neq j$.
+where $\lambda_{1},\dots,\lambda_{n-k}$ are the roots of~$B(z)$, and $\varepsilon$ is the sign of~$L$ (see the remarks following Theorem~\ref{classificationtheorem}).
+Of course the separable coordinates $\big(u^i\big)$ are orthogonal, so $g_{ij} = 0$ for $i \neq j$.